What do Howard Stern and Donald Trump have in common? Both are cynical showmen who care about nothing but their own bottom line.

 [UPDATE May 5, 2016] My technical problems with Ride with GPS were caused by user error (me), and were swiftly and expertly addressed and resolved by RWGPS tech support represented by Tomas.

 Back to The Google.
 After some digging I found a beta script on Strava Labs that allows users to upload a GPX file and convert it to an editable Strava route.
 At the time of this writing the script does not create new geometry data in Strava, only best-matches GPX data to geometry that is already in Strava.
 This was close enough in my use case, and my experiment ended.
 Strava won this round, if for the wrong reasons.

-CONCLUSION: If I had to make the switch away from Google My Tracks today, knowing what I know now, I would select Ride with GPS.
-It is an excellent app with serious mapping chops.
+CONCLUSION: If I had to make the switch away from Google My Tracks today — knowing what I know now — I would select Ride with GPS right away.
+It is an excellent app with serious mapping chops and outstanding support.

 The formula for Easter — “The first Sunday after the first full moon on or after the vernal equinox” — is identical for both Western and Orthodox Easters, but the churches base the dates on different calendars: Western churches use the Gregorian calendar, the standard calendar for much of the world, and Orthodox churches use the older, Julian calendar.

 The two churches vary on the definition of the vernal equinox and the full moon.
 The Eastern Church sets the date of Easter according to the actual, astronomical full moon and the actual equinox as observed along the meridian of Jerusalem, site of the Crucifixion and Resurrection.

 Snapchat began crashing my Google Nexus 4 phone about two years ago.
 I did a lot of research on that, found out that Snapchat and Google were pointing fingers at each other.
 I blogged about this, then removed Snapchat, then removed my old blog.